Rising Pop Talent Alice Chater Releases New Single, ‘Tonight’

 In need of some new pop artists to fall in love with?
 Well, Alice Chater might be the one for you.

-The British entertainer has been making a name for herself over the past year and has treated fans with a number of single releases and eye-catching music videos.
+The British entertainer has been making a name for herself over the past year and has treated fans to a number of single releases and eye-catching music videos.

-Her latest release, “Tonight,” was released today with its music video and is already wowing her audience.
+Her latest release, “Tonight,” dropped today, along with its music video, and is already wowing her audience.

 “THE WAY ALICE CHATER SERVED ONCE AGAIN IM SPEECHLESS,” one user tweeted.